httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 1. If the Origin of BASEURL and the Origin of URL are not the same, return FALSE.
 1. Let MATCH be the value of "match" for the given dictionary.
-1. Let PATTERN be a URL Pattern {{URLPattern}} constructed by setting input=MATCH, and baseURL=BASEURL.
+1. Let PATTERN be a URLPattern {{URLPattern}} constructed by setting input=MATCH, and baseURL=BASEURL.
 1. Return the result of running the "test" method of PATTERN with input=URL.